A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

-In multi-user semantic communication systems, channel interference remains a critical issue affecting communication quality. \cite{zeng2024dmce} proposed a Diffusion Model-based Channel Enhancer (DMCE) to address channel interference in multi-user semantic communication systems for intelligent traffic management.
+In multiuser semantic communication systems, channel interference remains a critical issue affecting communication quality.
+Ref.~\cite{zeng2024dmce} proposed a Diffusion Model-based Channel Enhancer (DMCE) to address channel interference in multiuser semantic communication systems for intelligent traffic management.
 The DMCE improves channel equalization performance by learning the specific data distribution of channel effects on transmitted semantic features, thereby suppressing noise in channel state information (CSI) estimation.
-In the system model, multiple users transmit semantic features of multi-source images (e.g., RGB and infrared images) of the same traffic scene through a MIMO channel to a centralized receiver.
-The receiver then recovers and fuses the semantic features using channel equalization and DMCE-enhanced CSI estimation, while ultimately generating a semantic segmentation image of the traffic scene.
+In the system model, multiple users transmit semantic features of multisource images (e.g., RGB and infrared images) of the same traffic scene through a MIMO channel to a centralized receiver.
+The receiver then recovers and fuses the semantic features using channel equalization and DMCE-enhanced CSI estimation while ultimately generating a semantic segmentation image of the traffic scene.
 The experiment used a multisource image dataset containing 1,569 pairs of RGB-IR urban traffic scene images.
 The results show that under low-SNR conditions, the DMCE could increase the mean Intersection over Union (mIoU) by more than 25\%.
 In addition, the DMCE significantly reduced the Normalized Mean Squared Error (NMSE) of the channel state information (CSI) estimation, with an average reduction of 14 dB.
 This result indicates that the DMCE can effectively improve the accuracy of semantic feature recovery in complex wireless channel environments, providing strong support for the practical application of multiuser semantic communication systems.